What you need to know about prediabetes

 What is prediabetes?

-Insulin is a hormone responsible for transporting sugar from the bloodstream to the cells to use for energy.
+When a person has prediabetes, their body cannot use insulin effectively.
+Insulin is the hormone responsible for transporting sugar from the bloodstream to the cells to use for energy.

 High blood sugar levels can cause serious health complications, especially damage to the blood vessels, heart, and kidney.

 According to the CDC, more than 84 million adults in the U.S. have prediabetes, but many do not know they have the condition, as it is completely symptomless.

 By the time most people experience symptoms, the condition has usually progressed to type 2 diabetes.